elliehoward/Self-Guided-Exploration-Tutorial/README.md

   border-radius: 10px;
 }
 ```
-The `@mixin` is called a *directive*, which seems like it's equivalent to JS's `function` keyword.
-Then we give this 'function', or `@mixin` a name of "border-radius", and we give it a bunch of 'methods' that also may look familiar to the OOPer.
-Then we 'instantiate' a `div` of class `.box` that inherits all of the `border-radius`'s properties.
+The `@mixin` is called a *directive*, which seems equivalent to JS's `function` keyword.
+Then we give this 'function', or `@mixin` a name of `border-radius`, and we give it a bunch of "methods" that also may look familiar to the OOPer.
+Then we "instantiate" a `div` of class `.box` that inherits all of the `border-radius`'s properties.
 How cool is that?!

 As the programmer hopefully now sees, there is a ton of potential for making your CSS code cleaner, more legible, and less repetitive.
 And that is just the beginning of what SASS and SCSS can do - I've only touched upon the main topics.
 Other things SASS is great at includes using loops, if statements, and even math in your CSS code blocks!
 I recommend checking my references for even more ways in which you, the aspiring SASSypants, can implement SASS in your CSS.